glmoritz/mosaik-pandapower-2/README.md

 | Line          |                |        | **a line in the grid**                                 |
 |               | `I[kA]`        | Out    | the current along the line                             |
 |               | `loading[%]`   | Out    | the loading of the line                                |

+## Development

+For the development of this simulator, the following tools are employed:

+-   [Hatch](https://hatch.pypa.io/latest/) is used as a packaging manager.
+    This offers the following commands:

+    -   `hatch fmt` to format the code (using ruff)
+    -   `hatch run test:test` to run pytest in a test matrix consisting of Python versions 3.9 and 3.11 and mosaik versions 3.2 and 3.3.0b1.
+    -   `hatch run python` for running Python.
+    -   `hatch run` to run arbitrary commands in the managed virtualenv.

+    Also, we use `hatch-vcs` to automatically deduce version numbers from git tags.
+    Adding a new tag starting with v on the main branch should automatically release this on PyPI.

+-   [pre-commit](https://pre-commit.com/) is used to run hooks before committing and pushing.
+    Install pre-commit (I recommend `pipx`) and install the hooks using `pre-commit install`.